-When we asked landscape designers and gardeners about their favorite houseplants, or the plants they thought were easiest to grow indoors, we quickly realized they were one in the same.
-(Nobody needs a needy plant.)
+Nobody needs a needy plant.
+When we asked landscape designers and gardeners about their favorite houseplants, or the plants they thought were easiest to grow indoors, they were one and the same.

 We appreciated seeing our favorite standbys on the experts’ list and loved hearing about new plants we should try next.
 (For me, that will be the gorgeous purple shamrock below.)
 From members of our Architect/Designer Directory, here are the experts’ favorite, easiest-to-grow houseplants: